gridstatus/gridstatus/README.md

 +-------------+-------+-----------+
 ```

-or the energy demand throughout the current day
+or the energy demand throughout the current day as a Pandas DataFrame

 ```python
 >>> iso.get_demand_today()